 The slaves were caught and killed on Westman Islands and since then the islands took their name.
 The slaves were Irish and were called Westmen because, at that time, Ireland was considered to be the westernmost landmass before Iceland was discovered.

 Further on, the history of the islands continued to be dark.
 The largest island from the archipelago is Heymaey and there were people who have lived there since an early era.
-They used the natural resources as the ocean, puffins and birds egg to live there.
+They used natural resources such as the ocean, puffins and birds eggs to live there.
 In 1627 Barbary Pirates from Algiers took control over the island.
 They stayed there for three days and took back home with them 237 slaves.
-The majority of people who were taken as slaved lived their life in bondage.
+The majority of people who were taken as slaves lived their life in bondage.

 Now they use their history to attract people and Vestmannaeyjar was one of the most visited places in Iceland until the pandemic happened.
 There is a museum where you can see pictures and learn about the eruption that happened in 1974 and also you can see the crater of the volcano.

 Vestmannaeyjar has many experiences to offer.
 It is the place with the largest population of Atlantic Puffins.
 Although, puffins are coming later there than in the rest of the country.
 During the month of August, when puffins are leaving there is an interesting phenomenon that you might experience there.
 Puffins are guided by the light of the moon to fly from the islands to the ocean, but because of the lights in the Heymaey town, they got distracted and end up in the streets.

 Every year, kids are taking the puffins found on the streets and took them to the vet to be checked before getting released on the cliffs.
 If you are lucky, you can participate in this action too, but keep in mind that nothing is guaranteed.
 There are also many other species of birds that are nesting on Westman islands.